 Maine Brewshed Alliance Helps Protect Clean Water

->

-> On March 27, 2019, the Natural Resources Council of Maine and 13 of the state’s top craft breweries joined together to launch the Maine Brewshed® Alliance—a coalition of Maine brewers committed to helping protect clean water in the state’s rivers, lakes, streams, and ocean.
+Clean water is essential for great beer.
+That’s why the Natural Resources Council of Maine has teamed up with the state’s top craft breweries to establish the Maine Brewshed Alliance.
+The coalition is committed to helping protect clean water in the state’s rivers, lakes, streams, and ocean.

->

-> Maine is unique because it has clean drinking water sources that are not readily available in many parts of the country.
+Maine is unique because it has clean drinking water sources that are not readily available in many parts of the country.
 The average beer is more than 90 percent water, and the characteristics of Maine’s sources of drinking water – such as pH, mineral content, and purity – are central to the quality of beer that is enjoyed by many millions of residents and visitors.

 According to an economic impact study by the University of Maine and Maine Brewers Guild, the craft beer industry contributed more than $260 million to Maine’s economy in 2017, with more than 1,900 direct employees who received $54 million in total wages, and another 650 indirect jobs.